-I refer to the Jurisdictional Waters Delineation Report for Buckeye Yard Trabue and Roberts Roads Columbus, Franklin County, Ohio dated July 7, 2021.
-You have requested a preliminary jurisdictional determination (JD) for the potentially jurisdictional aquatic resources located within the review area.
+I refer to the Jurisdictional Waters Delineation Report for Buckeye Yard Trabue and Roberts Roads Columbus, Franklin County, Ohio dated July 7, 2021 and the Additional Stream (Stream 13) Delineation Memorandum dated 11 June 2022.
+You have requested a Preliminary Jurisdictional Determination (JD) for the potentially jurisdictional aquatic resources located within the review area.
 The review area is located north of Trabue Road and south of Roberts Road in the City of Columbus, Franklin County, Ohio (39.991777 latitude, -83.130647 longitude).
 Your request has been assigned the following file number: LRH-2021-551-SCR-Unnamed Tributary Scioto River.
 Please reference this file number on all future correspondence related to this JD request.